The first fully Windows 10 supported version will be SongShow Plus 8.3

 Changes in Microsoft's Windows 10 update strategy are important for SongShow Plus users to understand since they can have both minor and major impacts on the operation of SongShow Plus.

 Microsoft has moved completely away from the Service Pack and "dot versions" previously employed with the Windows OS.
 The new update strategy is "OS as a Service" and is more fluid, happening both automatically and in the background (for the most part) so changes (even major ones) occur without user intervention.
-So far, there are three major versions of Windows 10, and some may have significant impact on end users:
+So far, there are five major versions of Windows 10, and some may have significant impact on end users:

 - Windows 10 - Initial version of Windows 10 (Later named Version 1507) - Initial Release on July 29th 2015